cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/approaches-to-building-a-cloud-foundation.md

 order: 20
 ---

 Building a successful cloud foundation is a strategic undertaking.
-Since a cloud foundation is about building a single organisational capability to manage cloud adoption and consumption, it requires strong organizational alignment between different stakeholders.
+Since a cloud foundation is about building a centralized organizationals capability to manage cloud adoption and consumption, it requires strong organizational alignment between different stakeholders.
 It therefore follows that the most successful approaches for building a cloud foundation seek to establish this alignment and productive collaboration from day one.
-However, this alignment between stakeholders may not be available from day one in your organization (see the Functional Pillars in [Why Build a Cloud Foundation](./why-build-a-cloud-foundation.md) for an overview of stakeholders).
-While we see that the organizations most successful at cloud adoption are able to create and foster strong alignment between all involved functions, teams looking to build a cloud foundation can also iteratively build a cloud foundation while navigating the pitfalls created by lacking alignment.

 The following sections are going to look at different strategies for building and maturing a cloud foundation in different settings.

+## Landing Zone by Landing Zone

+> **📌** Start with the desired experience for application teams.
+Build cloud capabilities for simple and specific use cases first, then incrementally build capabilities on top to support more challenging use cases.

+Our experience working with many different organization has shown that building a cloud foundation with a clear focus on the desired experience for application teams is the most successful tactic.

+We find focusing on clearly defined use cases helps align stakeholders more quickly (see the Functional Pillars in [Why Build a Cloud Foundation](./why-build-a-cloud-foundation.md) for an overview of stakeholders) and accelerates decision making.
+This approach also helps deliver business value early in the cloud journey.

+> **💡** You can find more information of this approach in the [Ultimate Landing Zone Guide](https://www.meshcloud.io/en/blog/resources/ebook-the-ultimate-guide-to-cloud-landing-zones-2023/).

 ## Stage by Stage